KittyCAD/documentation/content/pages/docs/cli/manual/kittycad_auth_login.md

 ---
-title: 'kittycad auth login'
+title: "kittycad auth login"
-excerpt: 'Authenticate with an KittyCAD host.'
+excerpt: "Authenticate with an KittyCAD host."
+layout: manual
 ---

 Authenticate with an KittyCAD host.